EDUBUS-SYSTEM/EduBusAPIs/MULTI_ENVIRONMENT_SETUP.md

 ### Production Notes

 - Connection strings in Azure override all local configuration
-- Ensure database name in MongoDB connection string is `edubus`
+- Ensure database name in MongoDb connection string is `edubus`
 - Use Key Vault for sensitive secrets in production

 ---